MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/architecture.md

 In the [landing zone considerations article](../../ready/considerations/index.md), the term landing zone is defined in detail.
 However, the specific needs of the CAF enterprise-scale landing zone's audience requires an expansion of that definition.

-**Scope:** Within the CAF enterprise-scale landing zone, the scope of a landing zone grows considerably to to enable application migrations and greenfield development at an enterprise scale in Azure.
+**Scope:** Within the CAF enterprise-scale landing zone, the scope of a landing zone grows considerably to enable application migrations and green field development at an enterprise scale in Azure.
 This expansion allows for a design that can scale across the customer's full IT portfolio, which looks well beyond a short-term cloud adoption plan.

 **Refactoring:** The number of subscriptions required to support a full enterprise scale IT portfolio can be quite large.
 The cloud adoption framework encourages an initially high-frequency of refactoring, but that should be stabilized before the 10th production workload is deployed to the cloud.
 When working across an enterprise portfolio, 10 applications could be deployed rather quickly, making refactoring impractical.
 Instead it is suggested that Central IT or the Cloud Center of Excellence deliver a more complete landing zone during the first release.

 **Goal:** Provide consistent landing zones based on **application archetype** subscription strategy to minimize subscription sprawl.
 Expand the definition of requisite components to better fit the governance and compliance needs of a cloud-mature enterprise, see image below.

 **Principle purpose:** Limited refactoring opportunities and a defined subscription strategy create an opportunity to more quickly mature the customer's landing zones.
-CAF enterprise-scale landing zone expands the principle purpose of the landing zones to pull forward aspects of governance, compliance, security and operational management.
+CAF enterprise-scale landing zone expands the principle purpose of the landing zones to pull forward aspects of governance, compliance, security, and operational management.
 Each of these is addressed in the first release of the landing zone(s) and supporting shared services.

 ---